anthony-magana/pokemon-website/README.md

 # pokemon-website

-This single page application is built with Vue.js framework and it has a card compenent which fetches the pokemon api for pokemon names, weight, and height with axios and displays the information in a card.
+Single page application built with Vue.js framework.
+Uses axios to fetch PokéAPIs RESTful api as its main source of data for all information displayed.
+Uses Javascript for displaying more Pokémon information when clicking learn more button.

-The navagation on top fetches the pokemon api for pokemon type which lets you toggle through the different pokemon types and displays that type of pokemon that you click.
-The learn more button uses JavaScript to display the pokemon's move list when it is clicked.
+Navagation which fetches the api to display any pokemon type that you toggle through.